FANN MOUNTAINS TREKKING ROUTES & TRAVEL GUIDE

 If you’re looking to stay a little longer you can add on a day hike to Mutnyi Lake and back (around 12KM total), or just explore more around Alauddin.

-If you don’t want to camp you could head back down to Vertical the same day where limited accommodation and basic toilet facilities are available.
+If you don’t want to camp you could head back down to Vertical the same day where limited accommodation and basic toilet facilities are available, plus a cafe.

-Numerous lakes dot the area around Kulikalon, each offering something special.
+Starting at Artuch (which is easily accessible by public transport), trek southeast to Kulikalon.
+Numerous lakes dot the Kulikalon bowl, each offering something special.
 Kulikalon itself is the largest and has multiple camping spots.
 A few herder families live nearby so don’t be surprised if you’re invited for chai and yoghurt.

 Bibidzhonat, a little further up the trail, has great views of Mt.
 Mirali.
 Dushakha, the highest of the three main lakes at around 3000m, sits at the very foot of icy Mt.
 Mirali.
 It was one of our favourite camp spots while trekking the Fann Mountains.